Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 How it Relates to Diabetes

-The best way to avoid or put off the complications of diabetes (damage to kidneys, eyes, nerves, and blood vessels) is to keep your blood glucose as close to normal as possible.
+The best way to avoid or put off the complications of diabetes (damage to kidneys, eyes, nerves, blood vessels, and heart) is to keep your blood glucose as close to normal as possible.
 As a bonus, you will feel better!

 The Quality Standard - How to Know You're Okay